 - Config file

-Recommendation: To check that you have a valid newrelic.yml configuration file, use the YAML validator.
+newrelic.ymlis valid by using a YAML validator.
 This tool verifies that your YAML is valid.
 It also gives you an interpreted version uncluttered by comments.

 If your YAML is not valid, use a whitespace-aware editor such as Sublime Text.
 This will help you make changes to your

 - Boot log